Atualizado/Updated: 2026-03-09

-Iscte’s email service is supported by the Office 365 platform and is available to the entire academic community.
+Iscte’s email service is supported by the Office 365 platform, offering integration with Outlook, Teams, OneDrive, and other Microsoft tools.

 - Enter the Iscte username (e.g. xxnes@iscte-iul.pt) and click “Next“.